 The ICC is an independent court, also headquartered in The Hague, that is responsible for trying individuals accused of the most egregious human rights violations.

 Despite that mandate, the ICC lacks serious enforcement powers, which severely limits its effectiveness.
-Since the court’s founding in 2002, it has tried thirty-one cases—only ten of which have resulted in convictions.
+Since the court’s founding in 2002, it has tried thirty-one cases —all of which have involved individuals from Africa.
+Of these cases, only ten have resulted in convictions.
+The ICC currently has issued a warrant against Russian President Vladamir Putin alongside another member of his government for crimes against children in Ukraine.
+However, Russia does not formally recognize the court and refuses to adhere to the warrant.

 Given the absence of a global police force, the ICC struggles to bring individuals to trial.
 Former Sudanese President Omar al-Bashir has avoided standing trial for genocide, war crimes, and crimes against humanity since the ICC first issued a warrant for his arrest in 2006.
 Only because a 2019 revolution ousted Bashir from power does he now face the possibility of being turned over to the ICC.

 The United States even passed a law in 2002 that prohibits its allies from handing American citizens over to the court for prosecution.
-And when the ICC opened an investigation in 2020 into alleged American war crimes in Afghanistan, the White House imposed sanctions on ICC personnel and prohibited their entry into the United States.
-Nonetheless, the United States has used its position on the UN Security Council to have the ICC investigate individuals, including former Libyan dictator Muammar al-Qaddafi.
+When the ICC opened an investigation in 2020 into alleged American war crimes in Afghanistan, the White House imposed sanctions on ICC personnel and prohibited their entry into the United States.
+Nonetheless, the United States has used its position on the UN Security Council to have the ICC investigate individuals.
+Most notably, the United States had the ICC investigate former Libyan dictator Muammar al-Qaddafi.

 What is the European Court of Human Rights?